goncalvesjoao/smooth_operator/README.md

 Be sure to check out this micro-services example: https://github.com/goncalvesjoao/micro-services-example

-Where a Rails4 app lists/creates/edits and destroys blog posts from a Padrino (aka Sinatra) app, using SmoothOperator::Rails instead of ActiveRecord classes.
+Where a Rails4 app lists/creates/edits and destroys blog posts from a Padrino (aka Sinatra) app, using SmoothOperator::Rails instead of ActiveRecord::Base classes.

-It also contains other cool examples like parallel requests and using HTTP Patch verb for saving instead of PUT, etc. etc.
+It also contains other cool examples like parallel requests and using HTTP PATCH verb for saving instead of PUT, etc. etc.

 ---